s5uishida/open5gs_epc_oai_sample_config/README.md

 I created a CUPS-enabled EPC mobile network (Internet reachable) for simulation with the aim of creating an environment in which packets can be sent end-to-end with different PDNs for each APN.

+The following minimum configuration was set as a condition.
+- C-Plane have multiple U-Planes.
+- U-Plane have multiple PDNs.
+- Multiple UEs connect to one PDN.

 The built simulation environment is as follows.

 <img src="./images/network-overview.png" title="./images/network-overview.png" width=1000px></img>